How to sell digital products with Stripe

 How Checkout Page solves these problems

-Checkout Page is designed to sit on top of Stripe, not replace it.
+Our platform is designed to sit on top of Stripe, not replace it.

 Stripe is excellent when a customer is already convinced and ready to pay.
 It is fast, familiar, and trusted.
 If the decision is made, Stripe Checkout works well.

-Where Stripe struggles is persuasion.
+Where Stripe struggles is in persuasion.

 Turning payments into a selling experience